Social Media Challenges and Security

 Suggested topics include but are not limited to:

-- Maintaining privacy and Security in social media and networks.
+- hybrid warfare actions and actors uses in social media

-- Patterns and New trends in social networking and e-Learning.
+- New trends in social media marketing and e-commerce.